python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 ### Plugin support

-Poetry now supports a plugin system to alter or expand functionality.
+Poetry now supports a experimental plugin system to alter or expand functionality.

 Example use cases include functionality not desirable to the majority of Poetry users, features out of scope to the main Poetry project, or specialized functionality specific to a project.